So, you’ve decided to start on your very own personal weight loss journey. Congratulations! Now for the hardest

 easy...and you get to make meals you can get excited about every week.

-If You want a guide to meal prepping according to your diet, you can find one here
+If you want a guid to meal prepping according to your diet, you can find one here.

 There are certain tenets of nutrition that will stay true throughout your weight loss journey.
 No matter what eating plan you decide to stick with, keep these food commandments in mind.